AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

    -  input_data_mount: If you wish to trigger a custom Code Ocean Pipeline that has been configured with a specific data mount, you can add that here
-   -  s3_bucket: As default, data will be uploaded to a private bucket in S3 managed by AIND.
+   -  s3_bucket: As default, data will be uploaded to a default bucket in S3 managed by AIND.
 Please reach out to the Scientific Computing department if you wish to upload to a different bucket.
    -  metadata_dir_force: We will automatically pull subject and